Greystones: Tennis

 Greystones Lawn Tennis Club has 12 outdoor floodlit courts and a clubhouse located on Mill Road at the south end of the town.
-It regularly hosts regional and national competitions.
+It has hosted several regional and national competitions.
+As of 2023, 3 of the courts have been transformed to artificial clay courts.

 Other sports

 There is a lawn bowling club located at Burnaby Park.
 Greystones is also home to the Greystones Mariners Baseball Club, which competes nationally and which has seen several members represent the Irish national baseball team.

 Greystones Cricket (formed in 2012), practices (nets) at Greystones RFC and play their home matches at the Greystones United F.C. grounds.
 They have three senior men's teams and one ladies' team playing in the Leinster Cricket Union competitions, a taverners and two junior teams.

-St. Kilian's Badminton Club plays in Shoreline Leisure Center on Mill Road.
+St. Kilian's Badminton Club plays in Shoreline Leisure Centre on Mill Road.

+Greystones has seen a rise in community-driven wellness activities along its coast.
+Sea swimming groups like “Swimrise” have become increasingly popular, promoting cold-water immersion for physical and mental wellbeing.
+Mobile and barrel saunas have also been launched in the area.

+Community and wellness

+The town is also known for its popular sunrise sea swimming community, sometimes referred to as “Swimrise,” which has been featured in national media for its wellness benefits and community spirit.

 Religion

 Greystones has a variety of Christian denominations in the locality, with most divisions of mainstream Christianity represented.
-There is a Roman Catholic, a Presbyterian, an Anglican (Church of Ireland), an Evangelical, and an Evangelical Arminian church in Greystones.
+There is a Roman Catholic, a Presbyterian, a Church of Ireland, an Evangelical, and an Evangelical Arminian church in Greystones.
+Following the Russian invasion of Ukraine in 2022, members of the Ukrainian Orthodox community have moved to the area.

+As of the 2022 census, 56% of respondents in Greystones indicated that they were Catholic, 25% had no religion, 14% were of other religions and 5% did not state a religion.
+While a majority of residents are Catholic, Greystones had (as of the 2016 census) the largest Church of Ireland presence as a proportion of the population (8.2%) anywhere in the country, has the largest proportion of Protestants overall (10.5%).
+As of 2016, it was also the least religious town in the country (with 18.3% indicating 'no religion').